Vladimir Sorokin: 2022 Russian invasion of Ukraine

-For Sorokin, Putin's goal is not Ukraine.
-It is the dismemberment of NATO and the destruction of western civilization.
+For Sorokin, Putin's ultimate goal is not Ukraine but the dismemberment of NATO and the destruction of Western civilization.

-In March 2022, Sorokin was among the signatories of an appeal by eminent writers to all Russian speakers to spread the truth about the war against Ukraine inside Russia.
+In March 2022, Sorokin was among the signatories of an appeal by eminent writers to all Russian speakers to spread the truth inside Russia about the war against Ukraine.

+Following Sorokin's criticism of the Russian government, his books have been withdrawn from a number of Russian booksellers.